nculwell/nculwell.github.io/DinosaurBooks.md

   General overview of Mesozoic animal life, organized chronologically.
-It coverage doesn't really stand out, but nice full-page artwork makes it worthwhile (note that this is an oversize book so those full pages are big).
+It coverage doesn't really stand out, but nice full-page artwork makes it worthwhile.
+(Note that this is an oversize book so those full pages are big, although the book isn't heavy).
 It actually begins with the Permian, before dinosaurs first appeared.
 One criticism I have is that some of the images are clearly old and out-of-date even though this is a recent book (for example the Spinosaurus).

   [![](/assets/img/IMG_20170910_074533540_cropped.thumb.jpg)](/assets/img/IMG_20170910_074533540_cropped.large.jpg)
   [![](/assets/img/IMG_20170910_074605661_cropped.thumb.jpg)](/assets/img/IMG_20170910_074605661_cropped.large.jpg)